lmfit/uncertainties/doc/user_guide.rst

 Making custom functions accept numbers with uncertainties
 =========================================================

-This package allows calculations that are performed through non-Python code (Fortran, C, etc.) to handle numbers with uncertainties instead of floats.
-Similarly, **functions that do not have a simple analytical form** can be automatically wrapped so as to also work on float parameters that contain uncertainties.
+This package allows **code which is not meant to be used with numbers with uncertainties to handle them anyway**.
+This is for instance useful when calling external functions (which are out of the user's control), including functions written in C or Fortran.
+Similarly, **functions that do not have a simple analytical form** can be automatically wrapped so as to also work with arguments that contain uncertainties.

 It is thus possible to have a function :func:`f` that takes any number of floats and returns a single float, and to automatically generalize